ZephyrVentum/Soundboard-Template/README.md

 Soundboard-Template - is the fast and easy way to create soundboard app by yourself.

     Keep in mind that this is an android template.
-To do this you should to complete a few steps: <span style=“color:red”> text </span>
+To do this you should to complete a few steps:

 * Find sounds that will be contains in your soundboard;
 * Provide short text description for sound buttons (optional);